jacobmmorgan/School-Notes/Untitled.md

 He must be a gentleman

-He must be a gentleman a man of honor and courage
+He must be a gentleman a man of honor and courage a man

+The star and c